risingwavelabs/risingwave-docs/versioned_docs/version-1.2/guides/sink-to-iceberg.md

 ## Catalog

-Currenlty we only support filesystem catalog.
+Currently we only support filesystem catalog.
 The support for more catalogs will be available later.

 ## Examples